Profile image

 Criminal law

-• R v BB – Obtained a writ of habeas corpus and an emergency release order before a High Court Duty Judge.
+• R v BB – Obtained a writ of habeas corpus and an emergency release order before a High Court Duty Judge, the judgment can be read here.
 The prison had refused to process the release of BB as no staff was available after hours.
 The prison’s unlawful detention would have led to BB missing the birth of his child, were it not for the successful overnight application for release.

-• R v LQ – Secured acquittal of harassment causing fear of violence, and exposure.
+• R v LQ – Secured acquittal for harassment causing fear of violence, and exposure.
 Resisted a restraining order and a binding over order.

 • R v MC - Persuaded the Crown through multiple written representations to discontinue a charge for assault occasioning grievous bodily harm and affray.